 It would be wrong, and pointless, to attempt some facile comparison of the two groups… So let’s do it!
 Not all signers were contemporary science fiction authors: John W. Campbell and Donald A. Wollheim were editor/publishers; Gene Roddenberry was the creator of Star Trek; Forest J. Ackerman was the illustrious editor of Famous Monsters of Filmland.
 But they were all science fiction insiders – Campbell most of all.
 The distinction I would draw between the two groups is that while both contain very good storytellers, the focus of the “pro-war” group is technocratic.
 They wrote (not in every case, but often) about the tough mechanics of space exploration and colonization, and encounters with alien species tend to the apocalyptic.
 The “anti-war” group is – dare I say it – less technically-focused.
 Ray Bradbury’s and Philip K. Dick’s characters travel through space and time, but neither writer cares how the machinery works.
 They care what the result is.

 The wording of the petitions tells us something about those who formulated them.
-The “anti-war” group has one message only: opposition to US participation in the war in Viet Nam.
+The “anti-war” group has one message only: opposition to US participation in the war in Vietnam.
 Its words are squiggly – as if the “war” could exist independently of the United States’ pursuit of it.
 But its meaning is clear.
 Whereas the “pro-war” group’s statement is simultaneously complex and incomplete.
-The authors believe “the United States” (presumably they mean the United States military) should remain in Viet Nam, with no specified time frame, in order to fulfill responsibilities (unspecified) to the (unspecified) people of that nation.
+The authors believe “the United States” (presumably they mean the United States military) should remain in Vietnam, with no specified time frame, in order to fulfill responsibilities (unspecified) to the (unspecified) people of that nation.
 Much is hinted at, but not addressed.
-It feels cobbled-together, as if “to defeat communism” has been papered over with a vaguer veneer of responsibilities, one day to be fulfilled.
+It feels cobbled-together, as if the words “to defeat communism” weren’t quite enough, and had been papered over with a vaguer veneer of responsibilities, one day to be fulfilled.

 As far as talent goes… come on!
 Comparisons may be invidious, but the “anti-war” group is by far the better group of writers.
 Philip K. Dick, Isaac Asimov, Ray Bradbury, Ursula K. LeGuin, Judith Merril, Harlan Ellison, Harry Harrison!
 What unites them?
 They do not believe that technology will save us.
 And they believe that we are all human (or aliens or replicants), and that that counts.